fbpx

 To be clear, understanding does not mean agreement.
 However, understanding does not mean we agree with what they are saying but that we hear what they are saying and why they came to the conclusion they have.

-We cannot go into a conversation wanting to be right and to be heard (or that our point is right).
+We cannot go into a conversation wanting to be right and to be heard (or to have our point right).

 If we do, we neglect to hear what the other person is experiencing.
 Therefore, we lose the opportunity to get to the bottom of it.
 Whether we are right or wrong, we get to practice being “quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”
 (James 1:19-20)